 The good news is that great party giving is not as complicated or difficult as you may think.
 It starts with observing the right host etiquette, which is as important as your friends and family following the unwritten rules of being an appreciative guest.
 Aside from sharpening your pencil early and planning ahead, here are other ways you can be the host that (positively) unforgettable events are made of:

 Go ahead be bold and creative in your party planning and hosting.
-For tips on party themes, check out our Christmas Party Theme Ideas Inspired by Christmas Carols.
-If you have other party planning and hosting tips, leave us a note in the comments!by
+For tips on holiday party themes, check out our post on How to Host a Christmas Party at Home.
+If you have other party planning and hosting tips, leave us a note in the comments!